protocol/research-grants/RFPs/rfp-014-private-retrieval-of-data.md

 60% upon award and 40% on completion (adjustable to accommodate institutional requirements).
 Awardees may choose to receive any amount of their award in FIL.

 ### Point of contact
-@willscott
+@willscott @wheresaddie

-We encourage you to reach out to research-grants@protocol.ai or visit #private-retrieval in the [Lodestar Discord](https://discord.gg/FCu5aUquXY) if you’re considering applying or have any questions.
+We encourage you to reach out to hello@arcological.xyz or visit #private-retrieval in the [Filecoin Slack](https://join.slack.com/t/filecoinproject/shared_invite/zt-21p6thamc-l0rb0NcG6l2tH0NyEuPjNg) if you’re considering applying or have any questions.

 ### Applications
-Please submit your proposal using our application management system at https://grants.protocol.ai/.
+Please submit your proposal using by submitting an issue under the RFP-14 in the [Arcological] github.

 **Results are to be released as open source under the [Permissive License Stack](https://protocol.ai/blog/announcing-the-permissive-license-stack/) (Dual License Apache-2 + MIT).**